100-percent-brendan/godot-noise-wfc-solver/README.md

    - A probability configuration is input to establish the frequency of terrains and edge tiles
    - Tile data is processed so as to build a set of efficient indices for tiles, terrains, and terrain layouts, including grouping tiles by their terrain layouts
    - Probability weights are established for each tile, taking into account terrain layouts, edge tiles, and the probability configuration
-   - Indices are built for terrain layouts can neighbor what other terrain layouts
+   - Indices are built to determine what terrain layouts can neighbor what other terrain layouts
    - A route inspection (Chinese postman) problem solver is executed to find the most efficient sequence for all terrains
    - A terrain distribution is calculated from the most efficient sequence for all terrains, informed by the probability configuration; this maps all terrains between 0.0 and 1.0
 - Initialize the Grid